— ◆ —

 Their answer — write it exactly as they say it

 This is the clearest signal of what they actually value.
-It often differs from what they said in Section 5.

 Your practitioner assessment — complete immediately after the call